Taxxx/javaee-6-demos/ws-jaxws-cxf/README.md

 Note that this is a Spring configuration file.
 A new namespace is added, `jaxws`, which provide XML tags to configure the servlet.

-6. run jetty, a web container, that runs the servlet.
-Visit (http://localhost:8080/HelloWorld?wsdl) to see the WSDL file defining the web service

 # Run

 To run this example, just type `mvn jetty:run`, or even simpler, `mvn` (the default maven goal is configured as `jetty:run` for your convenience).

+Visit (http://localhost:8080/Users?wsdl) to see the WSDL file defining the web service.

 # Further reading